evnzt/PlayStation-Save-Manager/README.md

 ## Third-Party Components

-PlayStation Save Manager interfaces with several community projects.
+PlayStation Save Manager was interfaces with several community projects.

 See: